Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 \textbf{White worker}

-\Cref{eqn:worker7} describes the problem of a white worker searching for jobs without unemployment insurance.
+Similarly, \Cref{eqn:worker7} describes the problem of a white worker searching for jobs without unemployment insurance.

-And \Cref{eqn:worker7.2} expands the future value of the white worker in this scenario.
-It is nearly identical to \Cref{eqn:worker5.2}.
-With a probability $(1-f(\theta_p))(1-f(\theta_{np}))$, the unemployed worker does not find any job and remains unemployed and ineligible.
+\Cref{eqn:worker7.2} expands the conditional future value of the white worker in this scenario.
+It is almost identical to \Cref{eqn:worker5.2} except for the fact that, in the event the unemployed worker doesn't find any job (with probability $(1-f(\theta_p))(1-f(\theta_{np}))$), the worker continues to remain ineligible for receiving unemployment benefits.